Farmhouse Remodel Guide: What Is Modern Farmhouse Style?

-Are you planning a farmhouse remodel of your own?
+Are you planning a farmhouse style remodel of your own?
 Today, we're diving deep into this decor aesthetic.
-We'll explain what it is, why it's so popular, and the perfect pieces to add to your inspiration board.
+We'll explain what modern farmhouse style is, why it's so popular, and the perfect pieces to add to your inspiration board.

 What Is Modern Farmhouse Style?

 If you've watched HGTV or simply browsed the magazine aisle at your local bookstore lately, you've likely seen plenty of references to modern farmhouse style.

 Yet, beyond being a design buzzword, what exactly is it?

 Put simply, this is a style built on the minimalistic, understated designs of yesteryear.
 However, it doesn't stop there.

 Chances are, for all of its character and charm, your great-grandmother's house in the country was a bit bare-bones.
 Or, it might not be exactly your taste in 2021.

 This is where the "modern" part comes in.